-Important: You must put one or more spaces between the name and string arguments when you define a macro.
+Note: You must put one or more spaces between the name and string arguments when you define a macro.

 For example, suppose your text editor does not give you a way to type the Yen symbol (¥).
-You can use the following statement to define a new MML statement, <Yen>, that represents the Frame Yen character ($\xb4$):
+You can use the following statement to define a new MML statement, <Yen>, that represents the FrameMaker Yen character (\xb4):

+'''

 <!DefineMacro Yen "<Character \\xb4 >">

+'''

-When you import or open your document in a Frame product, MML replaces each <Yen> statement with a Yen character.
+When you import or open your document in a FrameMaker product, MML replaces each <Yen> statement with a Yen character.

-For a list of character codes, see the user's manual or the quick reference guide for your Frame product.
+For a list of character codes, see the online manual FrameMaker Character Sets.

-Important: MML statement names are not case sensitive, so you should not use macro names that are case sensitive.
+Note: MML statement names are not case sensitive, so you should not use macro names that are case sensitive.